Hotmoka/hotmoka/README.md

 is the Base58-encoded public key of the pair.
 While the entropy and the password are secret information that you should not distribute, the public key can be used to create a new node.
-Namely, you can start a Hotmoka node based on Tendermint, making reference to the Tendermint configuration directory that you have just created, by using the `moka init-tendermint` command.
+Namely, you can start a Hotmoka node based on Tendermint, that uses the Tendermint configuration directory that you have just created, by using the `moka init-tendermint` command.
 You also need to specify how much coins are minted for the gamete